Rafael-Santamaria-Ortega/NN-Malicious-URL-Detection/README.md

 ## Updates and future plans

 Currently:
+* Updated the database to almost double its size with malicious urls, thus fixing a great deal the biased Kaggle dataset!
+The python code used is added to the repository, as well as the zip file containing the new database.
-* I'm working in improving the model's results by adding more data and fixing some small biases.
+* I'm working in improving the model's results by fixing some small biases.
 * Scripted a Tkinter interface that leverages the trained model and a pickled tokenizer to make prediction when urls are copy pasted.
 * Still haven't built the independent executable.